alfar0x/cosmos-inscriptions/README.md

 - **TXS_API_URL**: The API URL for blockchain transactions data.
 - **MINTED_API_URL**: The API URL for checking minted transactions.
-- **EXPLORER**: The URL for exploring transactions on the Injective Protocol blockchain.
 - **MEMO**: A base64-encoded string used as a memo in transactions.
 - **NATIVE_DENOM**: The denomination of the native token.
 - **FILE_ACCOUNTS**: The file path for the accounts information.